airykgroz/screen-capture-experiements/README.md

-# screen-capture-experiements
+# screen-capture-experiments
-eperiements with multi-threading to capture screens
+experiments with multi-threading to capture screens